Trail of Lightning

 Trail of Lightning is a 2018 fantasy novel, the debut novel by Rebecca Roanhorse.
 After a supernatural disaster destroys most of North America, Navajo monster-slayer Maggie Hoskie must navigate a post-apocalyptic world of monsters and Native American gods.
 The novel won the 2019 Locus Award for Best First Novel and was a finalist for the Hugo, World Fantasy, and Nebula awards.
+The novel introduces a number of Navajo-inspired names for Maggie's antagonists.
+Neizghání is the most important of these, serving as mentor and adversary.